speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 <div style='margin-top:23px'></div>

 #### Stabilizing a Ship
 The best way to stablize a ship with 0 hit points is to repair it.
-If repairs are unavailable, the ship can at least be stabilized so that it isn’t killed by a failed destruction saving throw.
+If repairs are unavailable, the ship can at least be stabilized so that it isnï¿½t killed by a failed destruction saving throw.

 A deployed mechanic can use their action to attempt repairs on a disabled ship and attempt to stabilize it, which requires a successful DC 10 Intelligence (Mechanic's Kit) check.

-A **stable** ship doesn’t make destruction saving throws, even though it has 0 hit points, but it does remain disabled.
+A **stable** ship doesnï¿½t make destruction saving throws, even though it has 0 hit points, but it does remain disabled.
 The ship stops being stable, and must start making destruction saving throws again, if it takes any damage.
-A stable ship that isn’t repaired regains 1 hit point after 1d4 hours.
+A stable ship that isnï¿½t repaired regains 1 hit point after 1d4 hours.

 #### Ships and Destruction
 Most GMs have a ship explode the instant it drops to 0 hit points, rather than disabling it and having it make destruction saving throws.
 Special ships are common exceptions; the GM might have them be disabled and follow the same rules as player ships.